Workshops

 Throughout this Community of Practice, the group will...

-• Troubleshoot common issues related to organizing against COVID denialism
+• Troubleshoot common issues related to organizing against COVID denialism with an emphasis on stopping mask bans

 This program is designed for: